Aliases for GRM4 Gene

 GeneCards Summary for GRM4 Gene

-GRM4 (Glutamate Receptor, Metabotropic 4) is a Protein Coding gene.
+GRM4 (Glutamate Metabotropic Receptor 4) is a Protein Coding gene.
 Diseases associated with GRM4 include myoclonic epilepsy, juvenile 1 and schizophrenia.
-Among its related pathways are Signaling by GPCR and CREB Pathway.
-GO annotations related to this gene include G-protein coupled receptor activity and glutamate receptor activity.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+GO annotations related to this gene include G-protein coupled receptor activity and calcium-dependent protein binding.
 An important paralog of this gene is GRM1.